eeshansrivastava89/soma-portfolio/PROJECT_HISTORY.md

 the previous AI assistant helped me build a fastapi + plotly approach for data analysis and deployed the service as well

+now I am stuck with posthog feature flag working fine in local but not in production need your help solving. the previous assistant has added a ton of bloat and logic -- but please remember I WANT to use the feature flag for randomization and not a math.random fallback

 ---